-The operation of your heat pump system is controlled by the indoor thermostat.
+The operation of your air conditioning system is controlled by the indoor thermostat.
 You simply adjust the thermostat and it maintains the indoor temperature at the level you select.
-Most thermostats for heat pump systems include temperature control selector, FAN switch, and SYSTEM switch.
-EMERGENCY HEAT control is usually provided with the SYSTEM switch.
+Most thermostats for air conditioning systems have three controls.
+These are the temperature control selector, FAN switch, and SYSTEM switch.

 The temperature control selector is a dial or button(s) that allows you to establish the degree of temperature that you wish to maintain for your personal comfort.
-Some thermostats possess two temperature control selectors: one for setting the temperature desired during the cooling cycle, and one to set the heating operation temperature.
+Some thermostats possess two temperature control selectors: one for setting the temperature desired during the cooling cycle, and one to set the heating operation temperature (if the accessory electric heater is used).

 The FAN switch offers two options for controlling the blower: AUTO and ON.
-When set to AUTO, the blower will run during the time the heat pump is operating.
+When set to AUTO, the blower will run during the time the air conditioner is operating.
 When the FAN switch is set at the ON position, the blower will run continuously.

 Typically, the SYSTEM switch on your thermostat offers the following selections: COOL, OFF, and HEAT.
-Your thermostat may also have another selection, AUTO.
-The heat pump will not operate when the SYSTEM switch is set at the OFF position.
-With the SYSTEM switch set at COOL, your heat pump will operate in its cooling mode when the indoor temperature rises above the level that you wish to maintain.
-With the SYSTEM switch set at the HEAT position, your heat pump will provide warmth whenever the indoor temperature falls below the level that you have selected.
+Your thermostat may also have a fourth selection, AUTO.
+The air conditioner will not operate when the SYSTEM switch is set at the OFF position.
+With the SYSTEM switch set at COOL, the cooling section of your comfort system will operate when the indoor temperature rises above the level that you wish to maintain.
+With the SYSTEM switch set at the HEAT position, the accessory electric heater will operate automatically whenever the indoor temperature falls below the level that you have selected.